George Foreman vs. Axel Schulz: Aftermath

 Though Foreman had hoped for a potential superfight with the returning Mike Tyson should he defeat Schulz, the controversial nature of Foreman's victory led to the IBF demanding Foreman face Schulz in a rematch or be stripped of the title.
 However, Foreman decided against a rematch with Schulz and decided to relinquish the IBF title, though he would continue to be recognized as the Lineal champion and defended that title, as well as the lightly regarded WBU title he had won against Schulz, against fringe-contenders Crawford Grimsley and Lou Savarese before losing to Shannon Briggs in what would prove to be the final fight of his career in 1997.

+The Ring would also demote Foreman from atop their heavyweight ranking to 3rd, behind WBC titist Oliver McCall and former champion Riddick Bowe.

 Meanwhile, the IBF ordered a match between their two top ranked heavyweights, the number one ranked Francois Botha and the now number-two ranked Schulz to determine the next IBF heavyweight champion.
 Botha would win by unanimous decision on December 9, 1995, but tested for steroids shortly after, causing the IBF to overturn Botha's victory into a no-contest and rescind Botha's recognition as champion.
 This led to Schulz getting a third consecutive opportunity at the championship, this time against the former champion Michael Moorer.
 The two would meet on June 22, 1996, in Schulz' native Germany, but Schulz was again unable to capture the title, losing to Moorer by split decision.